-The sound quality from factory speakers decreases over time, and if you replace only the blown speaker, you could hear the difference between left and right.
+The sound quality from factory speakers decreases over time, and if you replace only the blown speaker, you can hear the difference between left and right.

+#1.
 Purchase original factory replacement speakers.

 Although it is the most straightforward method, we will not increase the sound quality in the car.

+#2.
 Replace blown factory speakers with aftermarket alternatives.

 Aftermarket speakers have better quality, and in 99% of cars, they will sound better than the original models.
-Below are a few other benefits of the aftermarket speakers:
+Below are a few other benefits of aftermarket speakers:

-- They are more powerful
+- They are more powerful.

-- Have higher frequency response
+- Have a higher frequency response

-- Aftermarket speakers offer a large selection of types
+- Aftermarket speakers offer a large selection of types.

-Besides, these cars have systems built in many cases with over 20 speakers, so it would be extremely difficult to find direct aftermarket replacement.
+Besides, these cars have systems built in many cases with over 20 speakers powered by several amplifiers, so it would be complicated to find direct aftermarket replacement.

-Over the years, I read hundreds of reviews, but when I listen to these “top” or “best” recommended speakers and test them in different configurations, well….
-I am not sure about their performance, but this is my individual opinion.
+Over the years, I read hundreds of reviews, but when I listen to these “top” or “best” recommended speakers and have tested them in different configurations, well….
+Of course, I am not convinced by their performance, but this is my opinion.